 Oh Daddy, get in my belly you three layer dessert!
-Oreo brownies cookies aka “slutty brownies” are where it is at!
+The most amazing Oreo Brookies aka "slutty brownies" are where it is at!
 Perfect for that midday snack or just because you have a sweet tooth craving!
-These bars and I go way back.
-I made these in college for the first time and thought that it was time for me to bring them out of the vault.

 A chocolate chip cookie on the bottom, topped with America's favorite cookie (by that I mean the Oreo) and then covered in a fudgey brownie layer!
 This is not low in calories and will be breaking many New Year's weight loss resolutions, but who in the hell cares!
 Worth every calorie that I burned on the treadmill today!

 I made these in college all the time before a brookie became a thing.
 So why not share this amazing dessert with all my fans!

 Where did Oreo Brookie come from?

 The recipe first was originated by a couple by the name of Kevin and Amanda in 2011.
 However, the term "slutty brownie" was coined by the Londoner a month after the first recipe was posted.
 They were called Slutty because they are so easy to make and a little bit filthy.
 Perfect for this type of dessert!

 I called them Oreo Brookies, which is a little less dirty, but with still the same great taste!

 - Brownie layer: butter, flour and cocoa powder.

 - Oreo cookies: you can use the regular or double stuff, pick your poison!